Diamondbacks vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 30 hits with six doubles, five home runs and 14 walks.
-He has driven in 23 runs with four stolen bases.
+- Semien has put up 32 hits with seven doubles, five home runs and 15 walks.
+He has driven in 24 runs with four stolen bases.

 Semien Recent Games